grbeazley/4th-Year-Project/README.md

 network.train_network(epochs=100)
 ```

-#### Independent Component Analysis
+### Independent Component Analysis
+The `ica.py` file provides many functions to assist in computing an independent component analysis.
+For example,
-To perform independent Component Analysis on a mixed time series:
+with a mixed time series:
 ```python
 from ica import whiten_data, comp_ica
 from utilities import normalise